AdvayRoongta/AirSax/README.md

 # History
 I was originally going to make a face anyonyomizer 😀, however, since this was my first CV project I didnt realize how simple that would be.
 I randomly had the idea to make a saxophone while talking to @karthik

+# Built with:
+OpenCV, Python, Mediapipe, and the tenor sax my school gave me